0x1eef/nanoc-webpack.rb/README.md

 that goes beyond that happens in `webpack.config.js`.

 When [TypeScript](https://www.typescriptlang.org/) or [babel](https://babeljs.io/)
-are being used then it will often make sense to have configuration files for TypeScript and babel as well.
+are being used it will often make sense to have configuration files for TypeScript and babel as well.

 ### TypeScript